aelefebv/fluorophore_rotational_diffusion_GPU/README.md

 ## Setup:
 ### Packages:
+- Note: it's recommended but usually not required to use a clean virtual environment to install the packages below to avoid conflicts with other packages on your system.
+  - Learn more about virtual environments here: https://docs.python.org/3/tutorial/venv.html

 - CPU-based (slow for large simulations):
   - option 1: `pip install -r requirements.txt`
   - option 2: `pip install numpy pandas matplotlib`